Fighting Through from Dunkirk to Hamburg (Hardback)

 Bill’s many and varied experiences make fascinating reading.
 He tells his story with modesty, humility and humour.Heritage and History

-THIS memoir of a Green Howards warrior from Cleveland captures the essence of the British Tommy at war – tough, determined, patriotic and with a thirst to get the job done, but without any lust... [read full review]Northern Echo Review
+THIS memoir of a Green Howards warrior from Cleveland captures the essence of the British Tommy at war – tough, determined, patriotic and with a thirst to get the job done, but without any lust for glory.Northern Echo Review

 Bill Cheall’s story is a remarkable one, in that it is written with compassion.
-His story shows us that the companionship found within the regiment provided the bond that enabled the men to endure many... [read full review]Edward Nicholl
+His story shows us that the companionship found within the regiment provided the bond that enabled the men to endure many hardships, much danger, sudden death, injury and lengthy periods of routine and training.Edward Nicholl

 The book is an absorbing one, and is highly readable.
 It is valuable in providing a picture of war seen from the point of view of an ordinary soldier, and is a story that every member of the Green Howards family should be encouraged to read.
 But the story, being a very human one, should be read by others as well.